Honors & Awards

 - Nebraska Student-Athlete HERO Leadership Award (2013)

-London competed in only one meet during his freshman campaign, running at the Woody Greeno/Nebraska Invitational in Lincoln.
-Hawk finished 288th, running a 32:23.4.
+Hawk competed in only one meet during his freshman campaign, running at the Woody Greeno/Nebraska Invitational in Lincoln.
+Hawk finished 288th in a time of 32:23.40.

-A leader off the course for the Huskers, London received the Nebraska Student-Athlete HERO Leadership Award in 2013.
+A leader off the course for the Huskers, Hawk earned a prestigious Nebraska Student-Athlete HERO Leadership Award in 2013.

 Before Nebraska (Thornwood)

-Hawk comes to Nebraska after a stellar career for Coach Brian Evans at Thornwood High School.
-He won the 2011 Illinois state championship in the 400, finished third as a member of Thornwood's 4x400 relay team and took eighth individually in the 800.
+Hawk came to Nebraska after a stellar career for Coach Brian Evans at Thornwood High School.
+He won the 2011 Illinois state championship in the 400.
+He finished third as a member of Thornwood’s 4x400 relay team and took eighth individually in the 800.
 Hawk finished sixth at nationals with a 47.8 split in the 400 in 2010, while taking second at nationals in 2011 with a split of 47.1.
-He was also a member of Thornwood's academic honor roll.
+He was also a member of Thornwood’s academic honor roll.

 The son of Rochelle Hawk, London was born Feb.
 17, 1993.
-He has not declared a major at Nebraska.
+He is a family science major at Nebraska.
+A leader in the community, Hawk earned a prestigious Nebraska Student-Athlete HERO Leadership Award in 2013.